Execution by shooting: Soviet bloc

 In 20th-century communist states, shooting was a standard form of execution of civilian and military prisoners alike, with the Soviet Union setting an example of the single-executioner approach.
 The firing squad, with its solemn and lengthy ceremony was used infrequently.

 The most common method was the firing of a pistol bullet ("nine grams of lead") into the brain.

 This method was widely used during the Great Purges of the late 1930s at locations outside the major cities, e.g. Krasny Bor near Petrozavodsk, against purportedly anti-social elements, "counter-revolutionaries" and other enemies of the people.

-It was also used in the execution of those who had committed ordinary criminal offences.
+It was also used to execute those who had committed ordinary criminal offenses.
 Even after the breakup of the Soviet Union, people continued to be executed by shooting.
-Serial killer Andrei Chikatilo was executed in this way in 1994, just before Russia discontinued capital punishment as part of its accession to the Council of Europe.
+Serial killers Andrei Chikatilo and Sergey Golovkin were executed in this way in 1994 and 1996, respectively, the latter just before Russia discontinued capital punishment as part of its accession to the Council of Europe.
+See Capital punishment in Russia.

 United Kingdom

-No British citizen has ever been executed for a civilian crime by shooting by the British Crown Judiciary.
+No British citizen has ever been executed for a civilian crime by shooting by the British judiciary.
+Execution by firing squad has been a strictly military punishment.
 A Royal Commission on Capital Punishment considered shooting as a possible alternative to hanging, although the findings published in 1953 concluded shooting was not a sufficiently effective means of execution to justify a switch to the method from hanging.

 United States

 Since 1608, about 142 men have been judicially shot in the United States and its English-speaking predecessor territories, excluding executions related to the American Civil War.
+During the American Civil War, 433 of the 573 men executed were shot dead by a firing squad: 186 of the 267 executed by the Union Army, and 247 of the 306 executed by the Confederate Army.

+Today, execution by shooting is allowed in the US states of Idaho, Oklahoma, South Carolina and Utah, as well as Mississippi.